 Costs and wider socio-economic effects Benefits/risk reduction Overview of the potential compliance costs, relocation costs, turnover affected and loss of jobs Qualitative description of health gains and reduced number of workers at risk RMO1 Compliance costs potentially occur for petrochemical industries, non-wire coaters (automotive and medical images, foodcontact material/bakeware), cleaners, electronics and semiconductor industries, battery industry, (part of the) membrane manufacturers, agricultural chemical synthesis, pharmaceutical industry, laboratories, functional fluids users.
 Quantitative estimate: >25-50MC.
 Relocation costs potentially occur for manufacturers, petrochemical industries, specialty coating (film/medical images, foodcontact material/bakeware), optical industry (cleaning), electronics and semiconductor industry, battery industry, (part of the) membrane manufacturers, high performance polymer manufacturers, agricultural chemical industry (synthesis), pharmaceutical industry, laboratories and functional fluid users.
-Quantitative estimate is confidential: XXXX Affected turnover potentially occurs for manufacturers, importers/suppliers, petrochemical industries, specialty coating (medical images, foodcontact material/bakeware), wire coating industry (coaters and formulators), optical industry (cleaning), electronics and semiconductor industry, battery industry, (part of the) membrane manufacturers, high performance polymer manufacturers, agricultural chemical industry (synthesis), pharmaceutical industry, laboratories and functional fluid users.
+Quantitative estimate is confidential: XXXX Affected turnover potentially occurs for manufacturers, importers/suppliers, petrochemical industries, specialty coating (medical images, foodcontact material/bakeware), wire coating industry (coaters and formulators), optical industry (cleaning), electronics and semiconductor industry, laboratories and functional fluid users.
 Quantitative estimate of the annual turnover involved: >2,000-3,500MC Losses of jobs potentially occur for the same use categories as of which the turnover is potentially affected. manufacturers, importers/suppliers, foodcontact material/bakeware producers, wire coating industry (coaters and formulators) and membrane manufacturers are included in the quantitative estimate .
 Quantitative estimate is confidential: XXXX Note that some of the use categories are listed for potential compliance costs, relocation costs and turnover affected.
-In practice, only one or two of the effects will occur depending on the industry resp Reduction of systemic health risks for all workers and of developmental risks in pregnant workers will be achieved.
+In practice, only one or two of the effects will occur depending on the industry response.
+Reduction of systemic health risks for all workers and of developmental risks in pregnant workers will be achieved.
 Full or partial risk reduction in case of shift to alternatives is expected as reduction of risks of NMP might be undone by a risk increase of the alternatives of NMP.
 This is expected for non-wire coaters (automotive industry, both industrial and professional) and potentially for part of the membrane manufacturers.
 Quantitative estimate is confidential: XXXX Complete risk reduction of NMP is expected in Europe in case industry terminates (and potentially relocates).
-This is potentially expected for manufacturers, importers/suppliers, petrochemical industries, specialty coating (medical images, foodcontact material/bakeware), wire coating industry (coaters and formulators), optical industry (cleaning), electronics and semiconductor industry, battery industry, (part of the) membrane manufacturers, high performance polymer manufacturers, agricultural chemical industry (synthesis), pharmaceutical industry, laboratories and functional fluid users.
+This is potentially expected for manufacturers, importers/suppliers, petrochemical industries, specialty coating (medical images, foodcontact material/bakeware), wire coating industry (part of the) membrane manufacturers, high performance polymer manufacturers, agricultural chemical industry (synthesis), pharmaceutical industry, laboratories and functional fluid users.
 Quantitative estimate is confidential: XXXX